 As Barr lays out in this four-page summary letter, Robert Mueller’s team comprised 19 attorneys assisted by a team of around 40 FBI agents, forensic accountants, intelligence analysts, and other personnel.
 More than 2,800 subpoenas were issued and almost 500 search warrants executed.
 Approximately 500 witnesses were interviewed and 13 requests for evidence were made to foreign governments.
 Hundreds of orders for communications records were obtained and, in all, the special counsel’s office must have taken possession of, and studied, tens of thousands of documents.

 Including the FBI’s in-house investigation, which stretched over many months prior to Mueller’s appointment, the Russia investigation has taken well over two years and cost tens of thousands of dollars – at the least.
 It has divided America perhaps more than any other political event since the fight to pass the Civil Rights Act, which at least had a legitimate legislative and constitutional purpose.

 Finally, the president has been vindicated in all matters relating to this investigation.
 As Trump himself has frequently said and tweeted: No collusion, no obstruction.
 No American should be in any doubt that March 24, 2019, was one of the most significant dates in American history.
 Trump’s opponents had already determined to continue their partisan campaign to destroy him, and the delivery of the final Mueller report heralds a period of recrimination and further investigation that may end many political careers, though not the president’s.
-The dispelling of the Russia collusion story will reverberate through the political establishment and the public consciousness for decades to come.We value your comments!
-Please weigh in on our comment section below.
+The dispelling of the Russia collusion story will reverberate through the political establishment and the public consciousness for decades to come.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com